submariner-io/enhancements/submariner/cable-driver-policy.md

 > that aren't labelled with `env: production`.

 The initial `CablePolicies` resources would be created (at startup time) and maintained on the broker cluster and synced to each participating cluster.
-Policies can subsequently be created/deleted on a cluster and will be automatically exported to the broker.
-A controller to reconcile updates to policies will need to be implemented in Submariner.

 ### Labelling clusters